 \section{Conclusions and Future Research}

-An in-depth look into DDOP and the corresponding ODDM modulation was offered to unveil their unique characteristics.
-We first revisited the conventional \ac{tfmc} modulation schemes in terms of their transmission strategy, the channel-oriented orthogonal or biorthogonal pulses and the resultant bandwidth efficiency.
-Next, we addressed the time-varying property of the DD domain channel's 2D impulse response and clarified the unique and innovative transmission strategy of ODDM.
+An in-depth look into DDOP and the corresponding ODDM modulation has been presented to unveil their unique characteristics.
+We first revisit the conventional \ac{tfmc} modulation schemes in terms of their transmission strategy, the channel-oriented orthogonal or biorthogonal pulses and the resultant bandwidth efficiency.
+Next, we address the time-varying property of the DD domain channel's 2D impulse response and clarify the unique and innovative transmission strategy of ODDM.
 Conventional TFMC modulation pulse/waveform design principles are governed by the WH frame theory, which ensures global (bi)orthogonality across the whole TF domain.
-For practical systems having a limited bandwidth and frame duration, the MC modulation pulse design just needs to satisfy the sufficient (bi)orthogonality inside the TF region of interest.
-Then, by reformulating the (bi)orthogonal pulse design problem, we revealed the ``mystery" of DDOP, and justified its hitherto unknown benefits, which are achieved without violating the classic WH frame theory.
-Finally, we presented the salient properties of the ODDM modulation, including its signal localization, bandwidth efficiency, implementation benefits, and its ISAC potentials.
+For practical systems having a limited bandwidth and frame duration, the MC modulation pulse design only needs to satisfy the local or sufficient (bi)orthogonality inside the TF region of interest.
+Then, by reformulating the (bi)orthogonal pulse design problem, we reveal the ``mystery" of DDOP, and justify its hitherto unknown benefits, which are achieved without violating the classic WH frame theory.
+Finally, we present the salient properties of the ODDM modulation, including its signal localization, bandwidth efficiency, implementation benefits, and its ISAC potentials.

 In the conventional TFMC modulation schemes such as OFDM, the orthogonality among OFDM subcarriers facilitates the following benefits, which justify its wide adoption in many communications systems \cite{ofdm,tff,mct,keller_proc_ieee_2000,jiang_proc_ieee_2007,weinstein2009,mc_book_lly_2009}: (A.1) the immunity to frequency-selective multipath effects; (A.2) the low-complexity single-tap equalization; (A.3) the trivial bandwidth partitioning; (A.4) the straightforward adoption to \ac{mimo} systems.
 Nonetheless, the following OFDM deficiencies are also widely recognized: (D.1) the high \ac{papr} that encumbers the power amplifier design; (D.2) the bandwidth efficiency erosion due to the CP overhead and owing to the unloaded subcarriers inserted at the band edge for controlling the OOBE; (D.3) the sensitivity to CFO that includes Doppler shift and oscillator mismatch; (D.4) the OOBE that affects the coexistence of asynchronous users.
 Over the past six decades, a variety of transmission and reception techniques have been developed, including \ac{ofdm-im}\cite{ofdm-im} and the recent multi-band \ac{dft-s-ofdm} amalgamating with \ac{im} \cite{hanzo1}, in order to mitigate the OFDM deficiencies.
 However, they tend to compromise some of the key OFDM benefits.